reed-college/2016_sds_lesson_notes/lesson_04_ssh_plain_text.markdown

 So: a URI that begins with `git@github.com` is telling git to try and access the `github.com` domain with user `git`; it then looks for a repo, which traditionally has the form `<username or organization>/<repo name>.git`.
 This is, it should be noted, just the way Github is set up; git URIs very often have a form more like, for instance, those at my work: `ssh://git@atlassian.prod.urbanairship.com:222/reports/hubble.git`.

+# Homework

+1. Make sure your dev env is set up!
+Can you do *everything* from the last two homeworks?
+I hope so!
+2. Write me an email answering these questions:
+    1. Will you be in Portland over Spring Break?
+    2. If so, would you like to work?
+    3. If so, would you enjoy having one or two SDS workshops of 2-5 hours in length?
+3. Start customizing your terminal.
+You can bill me for as many customizations as you feel like making, but at minimum do the following:
+    1. Make a dir in your home directory called `bin`.
+Add it to your `$PATH`.
+Verify it works by doing the following:
+        1. Make a file in `bin` called `boop`.
+        2. Put these two lines in the file:

+            ```sh
+            #!/usr/bin/env bash
+            echo 'boop!'
+            ```

+                boop!

+        3. In the terminal, in your home dir, run the command, `chmod a+x bin/boop` (this tells your terminal that `boop` is an executable).
+        4. Type `boop` in your terminal.
+If you see a `boop!`, you win!
+    2. Alter your prompt to show the full path of your current working directory.
+Yes, there are websites that will generate super fancy prompts for you.
+You can do this if you want, but 1) bill me honestly, and 2) it defeats the point of the exercise if you don't understand what you're doing.
+If you have a website make you a fancy prompt, spend a few hours picking it apart!
+Research what it's doing.
+Learning about the dang thing so you can poke it yourself.
+    3. Turn on colorization for the output of `ls` if it isn't already.

 ## Footnotes

 <sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> But please: don't.